 Outlining & using index cards to plot scenes is a widely regarded process in screenwriting.
 For those who don’t want to actually handle a physical cork board and index cards, Scrivener is an online app to do the exact same thing.
 It’s very Hollywood.

-Gifts for writers ready to “Research”
+Gifts for writers who “Research”

 Subscription to Netflix